 Is a network of very small veins that lie between the temporalis and pterygoid muscles.
-Most of the veins that accompany the branches of the maxillary artery drain into this plexus direction based on gravity and pressure.
+Most of the veins that accompany the branches of the maxillary artery drain into this plexus and / or its principal anastomotic veins.
+These veins are vale less, so flow can go in either direction based on gravity and pressure.